Javascript is not enabled.

 Works: Arms, legs, lower back, hands, wrists

-The brain-healthy benefits of a daily yoga practice are too plentiful to mention here but include potentially increasing cognitive skills, reducing depression and anxiety, and improving concentration.
-For Downward Dog, start in Tabletop position on hands and knees.
+Begin in Tabletop position (on hands and knees).
 Stack shoulders directly over wrists and place hands at shoulder-width.
 Spread fingers wide and press down firmly.
-Tuck your toes while engaging your abs and lift hips so knees come off the floor.
-Reach sit bones to the ceiling as legs straighten.
+Tuck your toes while engaging your abs, and lift your hips so your knees come off the floor.
+Reach your sit bones to the ceiling as legs straighten.
 (Keep knees slightly bent if it’s more comfortable.)
-Hold the pose for only as long as you can without pain in the wrists (aim for 10-20 seconds) and return to hands and knees.
+Hold the pose for only as long as you can without pain in the wrists (aim for 10 to 20 seconds) and return to hands and knees.

 Aerobic Workouts